mathurinm/mathurinm.github.io/_posts/2024-11-19-hutchinson.md

 \tr J_f(x) \approx z^\top \left(J_f(x) z \right)
 $$

 where $$J_f(x) z$$ is computed with a single backpropagation pass.
-This is what is done in Conitnuous normalizing flows, in the Ordinary Differential Equation required to evaluate the log likelihood loss.
+This is what is done in Continuous normalizing flows, in the Ordinary Differential Equation required to evaluate the log likelihood loss.
 Very clever and elegant!

 ### Is it a good estimator?